-For some people the idea of being kind to themselves is very difficult.
+For some people, the idea of being kind to themselves is very difficult.
 Putting themselves first seems and feels utterly wrong.
 Asking for help or saying something is an option they would never consider.
 Many people feel awkward about giving themselves permission to be real.
 Doing anything good for themselves feels very uncomfortable.
 Having self-compassion can be a wonderful way of being kind to yourself.
-In simple terms it means giving yourself grace to be human.
+In simple terms, it means giving yourself the grace to be human.
 Learning to accept yourself can transform your whole life.
 Read on to discover signs and symptoms of low self-compassion.
 Unlock some of the many benefits that happen when you start to improve your self-compassion.

 SIGNS OF LOW SELF-COMPASSION